-UPTET 2019 result to be declared today; check at updeled.gov.in
+UPTET 2019 result to be declared; link has been activated at updeled.gov.in

-According to reports, the result has already been announced and the website would be updated in a few hours.
+A total number of 354,703 candidates have cleared the examination, according to reports.

 Uttar Pradesh Diploma in Elementary Education Authority will be announcing the UPTET 2019 result today in a few hours, according to Times of India.
-The report states that the result has already been officially released but the link to check the result will be activated at 12.00 noon.
-Once it is released, the candidates can check the result at the official website, updeled.gov.in.
+The report states that the result has already been officially released and the link to check the result has been activated.
+The candidates can check the result at the official website, updeled.gov.in.

 The exam was initially scheduled to be conducted on December 22nd which was postponed to January 8th due to the internet blockade in some parts of the state which resulted in many candidates having trouble in downloading their admit cards.
 Around 16.5 lakh candidates had participated in the UPTET 2019 exam.